Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 - Reviewing reports and results for accuracy per the project’s requirements

 When you know it is time to give your parking lot or roads some attention but aren’t quite sure where to start, we can help prepare a Request for Proposal (RFP) for you.
-Our technical writers will then compose an RFP for you to send to qualified vendors.
+Our technical writers will compose an RFP for you to send qualified vendors.

 Roadways, runways and parking lots are expensive assets.
 Not asking for the right product makes them even more expensive.
 Receiving a long-lasting pavement begins with a thorough evaluation and ends with good construction.
-To help ensure that you are receiving the best product, allow our in-house professional engineer and experienced specialists to assist you in any of the pavement service lifecycle.
+To help ensure that you are receiving the best product, allow our in-house professional pavement engineer and experienced specialists to assist you in any of the pavement service lifestyle.